OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * It's not possible to define the following fields at attribute level: data types, length, ignore, mandatory, autonumber, delete rule, and description.

+* It's not possible to manually define identifiers.

 * It's not possible to rename entities or attributes.

 ## Process overview